hashicorp-modules/network-aws/README.md

 - `vpc_cidrs_public`: [Optional] VPC CIDR blocks for public subnets, defaults to "10.139.1.0/24", "10.139.2.0/24", and "10.139.3.0/24".
 - `nat_count`: [Optional] Number of NAT gateways to provision across public subnets, defaults to public subnet count.
 - `vpc_cidrs_private`: [Optional] VPC CIDR blocks for private subnets, defaults to "10.139.11.0/24", "10.139.12.0/24", and "10.139.13.0/24".
+- `cidr_blocks`: [Optional] List of CIDR blocks to set on port 22 for SSH access, defaults to "0.0.0.0/0".
 - `release_version`: [Optional] Release version tag to use (e.g. 0.1.0, 0.1.0-rc1, 0.1.0-beta1, 0.1.0-dev1), defaults to "0.1.0", view releases at https://github.com/hashicorp/guides-configuration#hashistack-version-tables.
 - `consul_version`: [Optional] Consul version tag to use (e.g. 1.2.0 or 1.2.0-ent), defaults to "1.2.0".
 - `vault_version`: [Optional] Vault version tag to use (e.g. 0.10.3 or 0.10.3-ent), defaults to "0.10.3".